oliverwilms/iris-for-money/README.md

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/Riches_Account_New.PNG)

+## Globals Contest

+Begin at GlobalsContest.csp.
+Open a file.
+Upon opening a file its contents are loaded into ^RichesDEBUG global.
+Wait a while before refreshing the page.
+You can see the number of lines loaded into ^RichesDEBUG.
+Click Import Debug button to import data from ^RichesDEBUG global into Transactions table.
+Transaction data will appear on the screen.
+Click Count button to count Transaction data into ^COUNT global by months.
+Click Display button to see the data ...

 ## Data Model
 /riches web app is another way to manage persistent data in Riches.Category class.
 It uses [swagger-ui](https://openexchange.intersystems.com/package/iris-web-swagger-ui) module to provide documentation and test environment for API.